-In contrast to what is known about the P450 isozymes, there exists some evidence from experimental animal data to indicate that the alteration of certain other biochemical events might have a more direct relationship to sensitive toxic responses observed following TCDD exposure.
+In contrast to what is known about the P450 isozymes (CYP1A1, CYP1A2, and CYP1B1), there exists some evidence from experimental animal data to indicate that the alteration of certain other biochemical events might have a more direct relationship to sensitive toxic responses observed following TCDD exposure.
 Some of these may be relevant to responses observed in humans, and further work in these areas is likely to lead to data that would assist in the risk characterization process.
-For example, changes in epidermal growth factor (EGF) receptor have been observed in tissues from dioxin-exposed animals and humans (see Part II, Chapters 3 and 6).
+For example, changes in EGFR have been observed in tissues from dioxin-exposed animals and humans (see Part II, Chapter 3, Section 3.5 and Chapter 6, Section 6.5).
 EGF and its receptor possess diverse functions relevant to cell transformation and tumorigenesis, and changes in these functions may be related to a number of dioxin-induced responses including neoplastic lesions, chloracne, and a variety of reproductive and developmental effects.
-Likewise, the known ability of TCDD to directly or indirectly alter the levels and/or activity of other growth factors and hormones, such as estrogen, thyroid hormone, testosterone, gonadotropin-releasing hormone and their respective receptors, as well as enzymes involved in the control of the cell cycle (Safe, 1995), may affect growth patterns in cells/tissues, leading to adverse consequences.
+Likewise, the known ability of TCDD to directly or indirectly alter the levels and/or activity of other growth factors and hormones, such as estrogen, thyroid hormone, testosterone, gonadotropin-releasing hormone and their respective receptors, as well as enzymes involved in the control of the cell cycle (Safe, 1995b), may affect growth patterns in cells/tissues, leading to adverse consequences.
 In fact, most of the effects that the dioxins produce at the cellular and tissue levels are due not to cell/tissue death but to altered growth patterns (Birnbaum, 1994b).
 Many of these may occur at critical times in development and/or maturation and thus may be irreversible.